 - ACMI – a visual museum of film, TV and video games

-Stay tuned for a full guide to the best things to do in Melbourne with kids.
+Here’s my full guide to the best things to do in Melbourne with kids.

 Melbourne has everything you could ever want to eat.
-With a multicultural population, you can choose from everything from Afghani food to Greek eats to Yemeni cuisine.
+With a diverse, multicultural population, you can choose from everything from Afghani food to Greek eats to Yemeni cuisine.

 Check out my guide to where to eat in Melbourne as a starting point, and come to Melbourne with a healthy appetite.